-Ex-England player Lingard banned from driving
+England international Lingard banned from driving

 - Published

-Ex-England and Manchester United player Jesse Lingard has been banned from driving after failing to name a driver of his car when it was caught speeding.
+Ex-Manchester United midfielder Jesse Lingard has been banned from driving after failing to name the driver of his car when it was caught speeding.

-The player, whose Nottingham Forest contract ended in June, pleaded guilty at Manchester Magistrates' Court.
+The England international, whose Nottingham Forest contract ended in June, pleaded guilty at Manchester Magistrates' Court.

-His barrister said Lingard was not driving his Range Rover in August 2022 but missed a letter asking for details, because it went to his old address.
+His barrister said Lingard was not driving his Range Rover in August 2022 but missed a letter asking for details.

 The 30-year-old was fined £900 and banned from driving for six months.